Skip to content

 All my sessions are sliding scale.

+I have three pricing tiers.
 My highest price point supports scholarships.
+My standard rate keeps this work sustainable.
 My lowest price welcomes folks with limited financial resources.
-No “means testing” or proof-of-income required; you choose the price that feels appropriate for you.
-(If even my lowest rate is too high: please email me and say “I’m interested in a gift session” to get the most current information about my schedule and waitlist.
-I’ve got limited free coaching spots and want to give you one if you need it, because your income isn’t your value.)
-Whatever your resources, I trust you to pay what you honestly can.
+There’s no “means testing” or proof-of-income required; you choose the price that feels appropriate for you.
+(I offer limited free coaching spots, so if even my lowest rate is too high: please email me and say “I’m interested in scholarship information.”
+I’ll send you the current details about my schedule and waitlist.)

 Does a writing coach edit?